 In this article, we’ll talk about why such a theory exists and the honest answer to “was Beethoven black?”
 We’ve also included unsung and overlooked black composers.

 The “Black Beethoven” Theory

-He supported his theory with accounts from the 18th and 19th centuries stating that Beethoven had the complexion and features of a black person.
+He supported his theory of Beethoven’s Black heritage with accounts from the 18th and 19th centuries stating that Beethoven had the dark complexion and features of Black people.
 Some contemporaries described the composer as “moor,” “swarthy,” and “dark.”
 The term ‘moor’ is what peaks specific conjecture and interest.

 Some claim the rhythmic complexity of his music points to his hidden ethnicity.
 That his music “sounds black,” so he must have been black.
 Some writers have backed their ‘was Beethoven black’ claim because he was friends with an Afro-European composer and violinist.